emacs-mirror/emacs/mps/manual/source/topic/error.rst

     The client program destroyed an MPS data structure without having destroyed all the data structures that it owns first.
-For example, it destroyed an arena without first destroying all pools in that arena, or it destroyed a pool without first destroying all allocation points created on that pool.
+For example, it destroyed an arena without first destroying all pools in that arena, or it destroyed a thread without first destroying all roots using that thread.

+``seg.c: gcseg->buffer == NULL``

+    The client program destroyed pool without first destroying all the allocation points created on that pool.
+The allocation points must be destroyed first.

 ``trace.c: ss->rank < RankEXACT``